Comparative advantage: Ricardian model

 $Q_C=L/a_{LC}-(P_W/P_C)Q_W\geq L/a_{LC}-(a_{LW}/a_{LC})Q_W$.

 A symmetric argument holds for Foreign.
 Therefore, by trading and specializing in a good for which it has a comparative advantage, each country can expand its consumption possibilities.
 Consumers can choose from bundles of wine and cloth that they could not have produced themselves in closed economies.

 There is another way to prove the theory of comparative advantage, which requires less assumption than the above-detailed proof, and in particular does not require for the hourly wages to be equal in both industries, nor requires any equilibrium between offer and demand on the market.
 Such a proof can be extended to situations with many goods and many countries, non constant returns and more than one factor of production.

 Terms of trade

 Terms of trade is the rate at which one good could be traded for another.
 If both countries specialize in the good for which they have a comparative advantage then trade, the terms of trade for a good (that benefit both entities) will fall between each entities opportunity costs.
 In the example above one unit of cloth would trade for between $\frac 56$ units of wine and $\frac 9 8$ units of wine.

+Socio-political context of discovery

+While the mathematical formalization of comparative advantage is attributed to David Ricardo's Principles (1817) the doctrine emerged primarily as a response to the socio-political turmoil of the British Corn Laws.
+Following the Napoleonic Wars, the 1815 Corn Laws imposed high tariffs on imported grain to protect domestic landowners, sparking a fierce debate between the landed gentry and emerging industrial capitalists.

+Economists such as Robert Torrens and David Ricardo sought to prove that protectionism hindered national growth by forcing capital into less efficient agricultural production.
+In his 1815 Essay on the External Corn Trade, Torrens provided an early formulation of the principle, arguing that it was beneficial to import grain even if it could be grown cheaper at home, provided labor was better utilized in manufacturing.
+This context illustrates that the theory was not merely an abstract discovery but a targeted tool designed to advocate for the repeal of protectionist legislation and the transition toward a specialized global economy.